RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 Ensure you are running the latest wallet version.

 You can try using the snapshot which you can get [Here](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip).

 While it downloads, delete the peers.dat in your data folder - you may have a bad peer group.

 You can also try to reboot your router to attempt to get a new IP, to make sure you are not banned by good nodes because of earlier behavior.

-## I still can't get connections.
-How can I test, whether the net is down or my node is misconfigured?
+## I can't get connections.
+How can I test whether the net is down or my node is misconfigured?

 First install telnet for your respective os.